Is Shared Ownership right for me?April 9, 2019 | Laura Whittle

 - A former homeowner buying again, perhaps after a relationship breakdown

-- An older person who may already own your own home, but require a more appropriate property to meet your needs
+- An older person who may already own your own home, but requires a more appropriate property to meet your needs

-However, if you can afford to buy the property outright without Government assistance, you won’t be eligible.
+However, Shared Ownership is not a valid option for people who can afford to buy the property outright without Government assistance – so if this is you, you won’t be eligible.